mavryk-network/mavryk-k8s/docs/Private-Chain.md

 ## mkchain

-mkchain is a python script that generates Helm values, which Helm then uses to create your Tezos chain on k8s.
+mkchain is a python script that generates Helm values, which Helm then uses to create your Mavryk chain on k8s.

 Follow _just_ the Install mkchain step in `./mkchain/README.md`.
 See there for more info on how you can customize your chain.